codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

   async createClient(config: YourServiceNameServiceConfig): Promise<Result<YourServiceNameServiceClient>> {
     // TODO Here you should return a <Your service name>ServiceClient that is exposed to bundles.
     // If everything is good return 'success({
-    //     getRawClient() {
+    //     getNativeClient() {
     //         return <The raw client from the package from step 1>
     //     }
     // })'
+    // Or create a instance of your class if you have any simplifications and return that.
     // If an error occurs return 'error(<The error message>)' }

   stopClient(client: YourServiceNameServiceClient): void {
-    // Here you shuld make shure you disconnect everything here (if possible).
+    // Here you shuld make sure you disconnect everything here (if possible).
   }
 }
 ```